Page Reviewed / Updated - June 29, 2020

 State residents without the above conditions may qualify if they are at least 60 years old, frail, and / or in need of supervision at least a portion of the day to avoid injury, take medications, or eat properly.
 Tier 2 eligibility is less black & white than Tier 1.
 Consideration is given to the fact that if by participating in this program, the individual may avoid institutional placement (for example in a nursing home).

-Each program participant will have a case manager and be assessed and provided with a plan of care in which the specific services that they require are outlined.
-In more general terms, services in Adult Day Care include personal care and assistance with Activities of Daily Living, such as using the bathroom, moving from one location to another, and eating.
+Program participants are able to choose how they would like their respite services delivered.
+Services in adult day care include personal care and assistance with Activities of Daily Living, such as using the bathroom, moving from one location to another, and eating.
 Other services include well-balanced meals and snacks, recreational and social activities, training in self-care, supervision, and medication oversight.
 In addition, some adult day care centers provide transportation to and from the facility.
+Other options include in-home respite care or a short-term stay at a nursing home.

 For caregivers receiving Alzheimer's respite care, they are provided with a trained caregiver to supervise the individual in need of care for defined periods of time.
 Respite care may be in-home or out-of-home.